-This course offers a detailed examination of caring as an essential framework for nursing practice.
+This course offers a detailed examination of caring as an essential framework for nursing practice and is based upon Dr. Jean Watson’s Core Concepts of her Theory of Human Caring/Caring.
 The fundamental components of nursing theory development will be defined.
 The students will examine the meaning of caring in relation to the use of multiple ways and patterns of knowing.
 The humanities, arts and sciences, and other nursing theories will be examined and applied as the student develops a personal theoretical framework for nursing practice.

 This course explores the theories, concepts, values and behaviors required to transition to the professional nursing role.
 Included are historical, ethical, legal, legislative and political processes that impact the practice of professional nursing in the contemporary healthcare system.
 Introduced is the impact of culture on delivering nursing care to diverse clients, their families and communities.

 This course is designed to enable the learner to understand health care delivery systems.
 Students will explore the nursing role in the formulation of health care policy and political processes with a focus on the legislative and regulatory processes.
 The business of health care, including the internal and external environment, financing of health care, and resource management and utilization are reviewed.